-The challenges of building the technology solution would be compounded by a multitude of security and privacy regulations.
-The company chose to work with our team because they needed a partner with deep experience in regulated industries, broadly integrated technical proficiency, a clear understanding of security and usability issues, and the ability to meaningfully engage and wrap solutions around business processes.
+The greatest challenge of incorporating a digital experience in healthcare would be building this system within the security and privacy regulations.
+However, our team has in-depth experience working in regulated industries as well as a broadly integrated technical proficiency, a clear understanding of security and usability issues, and the ability to meaningfully engage and wrap solutions around business processes.

 The pilot program successfully determined that the new event-notification system would substantially assist in improving patient care, patient satisfaction, and quality of life, while increasing reimbursement rates and lowering operating costs for long-term care facilities.
 The company earned immediate success and brand loyalty due to its absolute focus on the customer.